 Morning Concurrent Sessions

-Presented by: Jennifer McLean – M.Ed Candidate, OISE, UofT
+Jennifer McLean – M.Ed Candidate, OISE, University of Toronto

-3. Mind the Gap: Filling the funding shortfall in research
+Mind the Gap: Filling the Funding Shortfall in Research

 I will begin with an overview of the philosophy underlying industry partnerships, and how industry drivers are balanced against academic research requirements.
 I will then describe some of the federal and provincial programs supporting industry/academic partnerships in the physical sciences, how political priorities can influence these programs, and how universities can still preserve their independence over time.
 Finally, I will discuss research in progress investigating the success of a government program designed to incentivize wary potential industry sponsors to engage with academic research in a low-risk scenario.